dragoscirjan/coding-standards/src/naming.md

 ## Namespaces

-As much as possible, namespaces will be defined wil lower case and be formed of simpler explanatory words.
+As much as possible, namespaces will be defined wil lower case and be formed of simple explanatory words.
 Namespace naming should always start with the following 3 components
 1. **com** or **org** to disociate commercial projects from open source once
 1. Project Name or company name followed by project name